AltafiniD/DECIDE-DSS-Prototype/README.md

   - Click the "⚙️" icon in the bottom-left control panel to open the Settings modal.
   - Click "Upload File" next to the layer you wish to replace.
   - Select a valid GeoJSON file from your computer.
+  - Custom data must use the `EPSG:4326 WGS 84` co-ordinate format.
   - The server will automatically restart and load your new data for the current session.
 Your original data files in the /data directory will not be affected.

 ## Troubleshooting
 - KeyError on startup: This usually means a GeoJSON file specified in `config.py` is missing a required property (e.g., a 'NAME' column for neighbourhoods).
 Ensure your custom data files have the same schema as the originals.
 - Installation issues: If `pip install` fails, try creating a fresh virtual environment to resolve potential dependency conflicts.
 - In-app uploads arent being recognised: Kill the server with `Control(⌃) + c` and rerun with `python3 app.py`.